decentxyz/DecentSDK-docs/Intro.md

 # Welcome to the DecentSDK

-#### A developer toolkit for building artist owned ecosystems powered by NFTs
+#### A developer toolkit for building multi-contrct applications via simple JavaScript functions.

-Endeavoring to build towards a future where NFTs are not just digital collectibles, but a foundation upon which to build artist-owned applications, the DecentSDK enables you to rapidly deploy and interact with myriad smart contracts to create your own Web3 ecosystem powered by NFTs.
+Endeavoring to build towards a future where NFTs are not just digital collectibles, but a foundation upon which to build artist-owned applications.
+The Decent Protocol enables you to rapidly deploy and interact with myriad smart contracts to create your own Web3 ecosystem powered by NFTs.

 ### Core Modules